Sensitivity of Multislice Electron Ptychography to Point Defects: A Case Study in SiC: Methods

 \subsection{Reconstructions}

-For ptychographic reconstructions, a modified version of the fold\_slice \cite{Chen2021-ep,Jiang_undated-ko} fork of Ptychoshelves \cite{Wakonig2020-kg} was used.
-Least squares maximum likelihood iterative engine with GPU-acceleration \cite{Thibault2012-eg,Thibault2013-or,Tsai2016-uc,Odstrcil2018-ud} was used.
-8 incoherent probe modes were used in all reconstructions to accommodate incoherence in multislice simulations.
-The reconstructions use a total object thickness of 24 nm composed of 1 nm slices.
-With the simulation parameters listed above, the reconstructed object had a nominal pixel size of 20 pm.
-For simulations with lower accelerating voltage, diffraction patterns were zero-padded before reconstruction to match this real space sampling.
+The fold\_slice \cite{Chen2021-ep,Jiang_undated-ko} fork of Ptychoshelves \cite{Wakonig2020-kg} was used for multislice ptychographic reconstructions.
+The least squares maximum likelihood iterative engine with GPU-acceleration \cite{Thibault2012-eg,Thibault2013-or,Tsai2016-uc,Odstrcil2018-ud} was used.
+Mixed-state reconstructions \cite{Chen2020-ou} with eight probe modes were utilized to account for probe partial coherence in all cases.
+The reconstructions included a total object thickness of 24 nm composed of 1 nm-thick slices.

-In the simulations considered, due to contamination at the surfaces and a ~2 nm depth resolution, a diffuse inhomogeneous background is seen in slices near the surface necessitating removal of 2 nm from top and bottom surfaces of the crystal.
-Such features are seen in experimental reconstructions as well \cite{Karapetyan2024-bd}.
-Ptychography is insensitive to an affine phase ramp \cite{Fannjiang2019-jc}.
-These are removed prior to analysis by linear detrending of each slice.